tarwn/lessthandot-hugo/blogs/content/posts/2011-12-26-what-is-coming-in-sql.md

 Before converting, use TRY_CONVERT that will tell you if the value can be converted to the data type you want

-[SQL Server Code Name “Denali” CTP3 Product Guide available for download][16]
+[SQL Server Code Name "Denali" CTP3 Product Guide available for download][16]

 There is some cool documentation available, this includes white papers and videos

-[Microsoft SQL Server, codename “Denali”, will be the last release to support OLE DB, ODBC is the new new thing][17]
+[Microsoft SQL Server, codename "Denali", will be the last release to support OLE DB, ODBC is the new new thing][17]

 Looks like OLE DB has run its course, ODBC is the new thing